VacsoLLC/frameworkTicketing/README.md

 ## Support

-If you encounter any issues or have questions regarding the Vacso Framework, please file an issue on our [GitHub repository](https://github.com/vacsollc/framework/issues).
+If you encounter any issues or have questions regarding the Vacso Framework Ticketing, please file an issue on our [GitHub repository](https://github.com/vacsollc/framework/issues).

 ## License